Madisen-D/Hometown-Project/README.md

  * Overall, I think this was something fun to create.
 I love the game and finding all the resources and making this was really fun.

 🔴 What went poorly
 * The website is completely unresponsive to screen size.
 Some parts are and some are not.
 That is my biggest issue.
-I want it to shrink with distortion and I couldn't figure out what element needed to be changed to do so.
+I want it to shrink without distortion and I couldn't figure out what element needed to be changed to do so.
 The width? a meta tag?
 I'm not sure, but I was missing something.
 * No other major issues, I'm happy with what it was for my first try.

 Website Images